liu-if-else/liu-if-else.github.io/_posts/2020-11-17-stencil-buffer's-uses-in-unity3d.md

 ```
 ## Explanation

 The Mirror shader assists the TwoPassReflection shader to simulate a simple mirror effect.
-In the TwoPassReflection shader, the vertices are processed normally in the first pass and reflected in the second.
-The reflecting area often overlaps the mirror object therefore the ZTest of the second pass must set to Always.
+In the TwoPassReflection shader, the vertices process normally in the first pass and reflect in the second.
+The resulting reflecting area often overlaps the mirror object, therefore the ZTest of the second pass must set to Always.

-If you insert a flat plane between those reflected fragments, visually it becomes a mirror.
-However, the effect will be debunked if the mirror object failed to cover the whole reflection(see picture 5 beneath).
+If you insert a flat plane between these reflected pixels, it becomes a mirror visually.
+However, the effect is debunked if the mirror object fails to cover the whole reflection(see picture 5 beneath).

-The solution is to render the mirror first, marking its fragments by setting their stencil values to one, and then to add a stencil test to the TwoPassReflection shader's second pass, discarding the fragments outside the mirror area.
+The solution is to render the mirror first, marking its fragments through setting their stencil values to one, and then to add a stencil test to the TwoPassReflection shader's second pass, discarding the fragments outside the mirror area.

 ## Screenshots from rendering